sinduap/Camptastic/README.md

-# Camptastic
+# Camptastic v1.0
-Welcome to the Camptastic
+Welcome to the Camptastic | Place for a dream
 ----------
 Technology :
 - Bootsrap